nileshkum/NodeJs/README.md

-# Using Sequlize in Node.JS application
+# Added Mongodb to the application